revbayes/revbayes.github.io/tutorials/brownian/index.md

     siteRateDiff ~ dnBeta(1,1)

-Next, we specify a sliding move on the ‘siteRateDiff‘.
+Next, we specify a sliding move on the `siteRateDiff`.

     moves[++mvi] = mvSlide(siteRateDiff,delta=10,tune=true,weight=2)

-To obtain the rates we use ‘siteRateDiff‘ as the rate for the ECV evolution in females and males and 1-‘siteRateDiff‘ as the rate for the body mass evolution in females and males.
-Note, however, that we need a small workaround here.
-‘Rev‘ is a strictly typed language, which you may have noticed.
-The per site rates need to be positive real number (negative rates obviously don’t make sense).
+To obtain the rates we use `siteRateDiff` as the rate for the ECV evolution in females and males and 1-`siteRateDiff` as the rate for the body mass evolution in females and males.
+Note, however, that we need a small workaround here. `Rev` is a strictly typed language, which you may have noticed.
+The per site rates need to be positive real number (negative rates obviously don't make sense).
 However, the difference between two number is not guaranteed to be positive, only if we know that the first term is larger than the second.
-This is exactly the case for 1-‘siteRateDiff‘ but ‘RevBayes‘ doesn’t know this so we need to tell it by using the absolute value ‘abs‘ function.
+This is exactly the case for 1-`siteRateDiff` but RevBayes doesn't know this so we need to tell it by using the absolute value `abs` function.

     perSiteRates[1] := siteRateDiff
     perSiteRates[2] := siteRateDiff